MicrosoftDocs/azure-docs/DevCenter/Python/Tutorials/django-helloworld.md

 # Django Hello World Web Application

-This tutorial describes how to host a Django-based website in Windows Azure using a Windows Server 2008 R2 virtual machine.
+This tutorial describes how to host a Django-based website on Windows Azure using a Windows Server 2008 R2 virtual machine.
 This tutorial assumes you have no prior experience using Windows Azure.
 Upon completing this guide, you will have a Django-based application up and running in the cloud.

 You will learn how to: